jeicode/gameAppBack/README.md

 ## Config enviroment

-- In this file [a relative link](.example.env) are configured the enviroment vars.
+- In this file [example.env](.example.env) are configured the enviroment vars.
 - Create file .env and set data depending your configuration local.

 1. PORT = PORT THAT RUNS YOUR PROJECT